xwt1/ICPADS-MN-RU/README.md

 You could reproduce it with the following steps, the overall experiment may take days.

+Suppose we are in the root directory of the repo.

 ## before start, you need to:
 ```